ahandrewh teaches IAT-334interface design

 For this term you will need access to:

-If you have a preference for another type of software you are welcome to use it.
+If you have a preference for another type of software you are welcome to use it as long as it allows you to complete project requirements.

 Projects and assessments